shivangee-sabharwal/Restaurant_Management_System/README.md

 8. Make changes as per discussions and comments from the repo owner
 9. Sync the updated master back to your fork

-   Below are the steps that can be followed to sync the changes from the original repo :
+   Below are the steps that can be followed to sync the changes from the original repo to the forked repo :

 ```
 	- move to master branch